Cristal32/TCP_performance_NS_Simulation/README.md

 awk -f loss_rate.awk sanet_vegas.tr >> plr_results_vegas.txt
 awk -f loss_rate.awk sanet_reno.tr >> plr_results_reno.txt
 ```
-This way, we can transfer the resulted PLR values in text files, that we can use to visualise the graph.
+This way, we can transfer the resulted PLR values in text files, that we can use to visualise the PLR curve for the two TCP variants and determine which
+one results in the least packet loss.